jcoiner/memtest/README.md

    dword index, 4k page index, and so on.

  - Add an ASSERT() macro for validating assumptions.
-Prints a message in yellow (not red) to distinguish asserts from memory errors.
+Prints a message in yellow to distinguish asserts from memory errors (printed in red.)

  - Add a unit test for the core memtest86+ routines in test.c.
 The "self_test" allows running these routines in gdb or adding debug prints.
 Prod code can use the DEBUGF macro to print messages.

-   The unit test does not yet support SMP or error injection.
+   The self\_test does not yet support SMP or error injection.
 It does cover all the major test routines.
-You need a 32-bit libc (sorry.)
+You need a 32-bit libc to build the self_test (sorry.)

  - Clean up the duplicative and brittle loop tests in test.c.
 There were address-dependent bugs here, eg. they would only manifest if a segment